 The Oris Analogue Display Swiss Automatic Silver Watch carries over a traditional aesthetic and will fit perfectly in both formal and casual occasions.
 Simple, yet exudes an air of luxury, this stainless-steel bracelet can complement any attire and boost your confidence as well.

-This beautiful silver timepiece features a lightweight build with a 43mm diameter case.
+This beautiful silver timepiece features a lightweight build with a 43mm diameter case with unidirectional rotating bezel.
 It features a scratch-resistant crystal window that protects the analog display quite well from both natural elements and scrapes.
-It also features a unidirectional rotating bezel.
+The Swiss automatic Oris caliber 733 provides 38 hr power reserve.
 The hands are also coated with a luminous finish for extra legibility in low-light environments.

 Additional features you can expect with this Oris Automatic Silver Watch is water resistance of up to 300m.
 It also has a crown that can be screwed down in place.
 The bracelet does need some extra adjustments to find a comfortable sweet spot.
 Overall, this timepiece is a perfect example of Oris’ dedication to keeping the tradition alive and well while also keeping up with the times.

 Longines Flagship Automatic L4.722.214.171.124